inform-us/requirements_specifications/informus/rules/Epidural and motor block.md

 2. If either the latest 'Assessment of Motor Block Lt leg' or 'Assessment of Motor Block Rt leg assessment' entry is 2, label patient as 'motor block = 2'; AMBER
 3. If either the latest 'Assessment of Motor Block Lt leg' or 'Assessment of Motor Block Rt leg assessment' entry is 3, label patient as 'motor block= 3'; RED

-4. If two both 'Assessment of Motor Block Lt leg' or 'Assessment of Motor Block Rt leg assessment 'measurements have the same _dt stamp, then retain the highest score for that time _dt stamp
+4. If both 'Assessment of Motor Block Lt leg' or 'Assessment of Motor Block Rt leg assessment 'measurements have the same _dt stamp, then retain the highest score for that time _dt stamp.
-5. If there is an equal highest score (with the same _dt stamp) across 'Assessment of Motor Block Lt leg' or 'Assessment of Motor Block Rt leg assessment '1-hour epoch label display most recent score.
+5. If there is an equal highest score (with the same _dt stamp) across 'Assessment of Motor Block Lt leg' or 'Assessment of Motor Block Rt leg assessment '1-hour epoch label, display Rt leg score.
-6. If there are two or more scores in a 1-hour epoch then take the most recent score
+6. If there are two or more scores in a 1-hour epoch then take the most recent score.

-The most recent Motor block assessment should .
-If two measurements at the same time, choose higher number.

 ## Secondary Label Assessment of Motor Block/Bromage Score label-
 *In addition to the last documented Motor Block Assessment, we need to display whether a motor block assessment is overdue*